-Dr. Yvonne RB-Banks is a professor of education at University of Northwestern-St. Paul, and Dean of Academic Support Services.
+Dr. Yvonne RB-Banks is a professor in the School of Urban Education at Metropolitan State University.
 She received her Ed.D from the University of Minnesota in Educational Policy and Administration and has been in higher education for 16 years.
 Prior to higher education she taught and developed programs for children needing services related to special education in PK-12 for over 18 years.
 Her professional passion is found in the advocacy of access for those often marginalized at the doors of higher education and her personal passion relates to gardening and reading.
 In addition to her teaching and administrative and consulting duties Dr. RB-Banks contributes to the work of several non-profit boards and is a regular contributor to several higher education publications.
 She has traveled to over 17 countries presenting at international conferences on topics related to educational access for women and the over-representation of African American males in special education.
 She has an upcoming chapter that will be released soon that discusses her experiences as an African American female scholar in Christian higher education.

 Dr. Yvette LaShone Pye is an Associate Professor at Saint Mary’s University of Minnesota in the Doctor of Leadership Program where she enjoys teaching and advising doctoral students.
 She recently published her memoir Going from the Projects to Ph.D.: Transcending My Geography.
 In it she shares the journey of earning her Ph.D. and being at Saint Mary’s despite being born in the projects, abandoned by drug addicted parents and being under prepared to do so.
 In September 2014, she launched the Dream Big Institute; an ASSET-based approach to helping all people of all ages have the life they want through education!
 The goal is identification of the current of state of being (personally, academically, or professionally) and strategizing how to get to the desired state of success.